dwainscheeren/dwains-lovelace-dashboard/docs/configuration/index.md

 # Configuration

-Dwains Theme configuration is loaded from the files inside the folder `dwains-theme/configs/`.
+Dwains Dashboard configuration is loaded from the files inside the folder `dwains-dashboard/configs/`.

-**If you edit something inside a file of the `dwains-theme/configs/` folder, you always need to reload the theme configuration for any changes to be visible.
-Go to the more page and click on theme settings, there you can click Reload theme configuration.
-Or do a service call in the developer tools `dwains_theme.reload`**
+**If you edit something inside a file of the `dwains-dashboard/configs/` folder, you always need to reload the dashboard configuration for any changes to be visible.
+Go to the more page and click on settings, there you can click Reload dashboard configuration.
+Or do a service call in the developer tools `dwains_dashboard.reload`**

-This folder can have the following files: `global.yaml`, `house_information.yaml`, `scenes.yaml`, `cameras.yaml`, `persons.yaml`, `rooms.yaml`, `icons.yaml`, `more_page.yaml` and `dynamic_page.yaml`.
+This folder can have the following files: `global.yaml`, `house_information.yaml`, `scenes.yaml`, `cameras.yaml`, `persons.yaml`, `rooms.yaml`, `icons.yaml` and `more_page.yaml`.

 Only the files `global.yaml`, `rooms.yaml` and `icons.yaml` are required!

-*HINT: You can always look in the `dwains-theme/configs-samples` folder files for some inspiration.*

-*HINT: For the icons I mostly use Font Awesome, [How to choose and use an icon](../how-tos/how-to-choose-icon.md).*

 *HINT: Some entries can have a single entity or a group [read here how to make a group](https://www.home-assistant.io/integrations/group/).*